bdwilson/hubitat/Honeywell/README.md

 # FAQ

 **Q.**: When I enable Årm Away, it looks like it's going to Arm Away, but then it performs an Arm Stay?
-What gives?
+What gives?<br>
 **A.**: This one stumped me for several months.
 Ends up, it's a setting within the alarm itself - if a door is not opened after arming, then it assumes you haven't left and reverts the arm away to an arm stay.